 Even though circumstances made it impossible for participants to meet in-person, the program organisers did their best to make the most of this unique experience.
 By hosting the event virtually, more companies from around the globe were able to apply, which added both diversity and talent to the program.
-“We were able to get executives from truly scaling companies, such as Spot Parking, that we might not have been able to get if they were to visit Denver in person,” said Martinez.
+“We were able to get executives from truly scaling companies, such as Modii, that we might not have been able to get if they were to visit Denver in person,” said Martinez.
 “Although virtual was just as effective, it is always more fun to host the participants in real life.”

 Generating engagement is key to all events, however, creating it online posed a greater challenge.
 Yet, this wasn’t a problem for the 2020 Global Landing Pad.
 In fact, many participants and organisers were surprised at how engaged and hooked participants were.

 “What surprised me about running the program virtually was the high level of engagement among the cohort and the ability to convey our city’s vibrancy and welcoming spirit through online conversations and presentations,” said Stephanie Garnica, Director of Global Business Development at DEDO.
 The comradery of the cohort was fantastic, and participants really made an effort to get to know each other, even though some of them were on different continents.

 “Another thing that I found surprising was that we had 15 companies from seven countries, and a lot of different timezones.
 We were surprised that people would be willing to wake up at 2 a.m. or start the session at 10 p.m. and then have it go until 1 a.m.
 Even though the hours were very unusual, people were still willing to sit down and participate for seven weeks in a row.
 That was a big commitment on their part,” says Martinez.